 - Arouse in the other person an eager want

 Part 2 – this part is called Six Ways to Make People Like You.
-After you have learnt how to handle people and offer their wants, it is time to make them like you.
+After you have learnt how to handle people and offer their wants, it is time to make people like you.
 People will like you only when you agree with them, take time to know them and avoid hurting their ego through arguments and disagreements.

 - Become genuinely interested in other people